EvaKlyn/dregs-4e/archive/minus1.md

 - Grunt E backs up, grazing Izzie for 4 damage.
 - Grunt D takes a shot at Korin, grazing him for 5 damage, then dashes to group with the other grunts.
 - Lieutenant A fires his pistol at Korin, getting a solid hit for 9 damage before ducking into cover.
 - The Leader dashes over to Izzie, taking a swing with his axe.
-Izzie redirects the blow and taunting him.
+Izzie redirects the blow and taunts him.
 - Lieutenant B charges Korin with his makeshift club, but Korin dodges.
 - **Izzie hacks into Grunt C's side, rendering him useless.
 She takes another swing at the Leader, but he manages to block it with the handle of his axe.**
 - **Korin sets another Shroud on the Leader before bursting into black flames, placing another Shroud on the Leader in the process.
 He then slashes Lieutenant B, grazing for 5 damage.
 He finally shifts over to flank the Leader with Izzie.**